 The women have become the first Latin Americans to receive this honour, but as Jacqueline Cruz told El Comercio newspaper, this is the trio’s second time entering the competition.

 “Since we didn’t win last year, we looked for all the options to be able to improve,” she said.
 “We focused on the client, on what she wanted and needed: different textures, thickness, and a great colour palette.”

 The result is an ecological leather called ‘qara,’ which means ‘leather’ in Quechua, one of the indigenous languages of the Andes.
 The prototype handbag created by the group feels like real leather, looks like real leather, and is 100% biodegradable, thanks to the fact that it’s made from live microorganisms that feed on waste fruit and plants.

-This innovative material is completely flexible, and imitate any texture, from lambskin to snakeskin.
+There are plenty of vegan substitutes for leather, from fruit based materials to mushrooms and even cacti.
+But unlike most leather alternatives, this innovative material is completely flexible, and imitate any texture, from lambskin to snakeskin.
 It easily holds colour, and once the fabric reaches the end of its life, it can be easily broken down by composting it.

 It takes an average of between 30 to 70 days to ‘grow’ in the laboratory, and it was tested and certified in San Francisco, whilst the KTH Royal Institute of Technology of Stockholm is committed to supporting the women in securing the patent of the vegan-friendly product worldwide.

 About the Global Change Award